By: Tony Steine

 Colorado Blue Spruce

 Although planting this tree in a landscape will be small at first, Colorado Blue Spruce is an attractive option for those yards that need to be filled in.
 This evergreen tree features a silver blue-green color and produces long cylindrical pinecones that are perfect to use in other DIY projects.
-The tree is very hardy and can withstand the cold Colorado winters.
+The tree is very hardy and can withstand the cold which is perfect for gardening in Colorado Springs.
 Planting a Colorado Blue Spruce in an area of the garden where you need more privacy would be best or even plant a few together to form a windbreak for larger properties.

 Choosing plants that can withstand your coldest winter temperatures for long-lasting beauty will help protect your landscape investment.
 Consider a variety of trees, shrubs, and flowers to create a home landscape that will boost curb appeal and attract potential home buyers.
 Gardening in Colorado Springs can be intimidating, but with careful planning, you can have year-round beauty.

 Tony Steine has a passion for teaching others about everything in their garden.
 Tony will happily show you what he has done with his green thumb with a tour of his flourishing backyard.
 He loves spending his spare time using the fresh foods from his garden to try new recipes in the kitchen.